-Monte J. Miller Durango, Colorado
+Monte J. Miller Director since 2006 Durango, Colorado Age 74

 Mr. Miller is a consultant and private investor.
 He served as Executive Vice President, Chemicals, of Flint Hills Resources, LP ("Flint Hills"), a company engaged in crude oil refining, transportation and marketing, and the production of petrochemicals, from 2003 to 2006.
 From 1999 to 2003, he was Senior Vice President of Koch Chemical Company, a predecessor company of Flint Hills.
 Mr. Miller serves as a member of the Compensation Committee and the Governance Committee.